Home / Stream/ Working with Data/Pipelines

 • Import from File: Import an existing Pipeline from a .json file on your local filesystem.

 • Import from URL: Import an existing Pipeline from .json file at a remote URL.
-(This must be a public URL ending in .json – the import option doesn’t pass credentials to private URLs – and the target file must be formatted as a valid Pipeline configuration.)
+This must be a public URL ending in .json because the import option doesn’t pass credentials to private URLs.
+Additionally, you must format the target file as a valid Pipeline configuration.

 To export a Pipeline, see Advanced Mode (JSON Editor).